Welcome... THANK YOU for taking a few minutes out of your day to read a little bit about why I do what I do.

 Pain and Peace will always co-exist in our lifetime, but sometimes, when the pain seems too overwhelming, how do we balance it all, without losing ourselves and our purpose, along the way?
 After many cumulative losses in my lifetime, my head kept telling me to be strong, but my heart was tired of “trying to be strong” and stuffing down the pain.

 My faith will always be the greatest gift I've ever known, as My Creator has carried me through many trials.

 My children will always be the greatest gift I was ever given.

 When it comes to The Grief Recovery Method, it is the greatest gift I've ever given to myself, and a gift that I am now privileged to give to many others.

 GRM is an action-based, evidence-based, educational program for dealing with grief and loss.
-It can be applied to any loss, past or present, and offers a comprehensive set of tools that enables people to untangle their grief, piece by piece.
+It can be applied to any loss, past or present.
 GRM changed my perspective 360 degrees in knowing that not only can you survive grief, but you can grow exponentially from it, if you are committed to doing the work.

 As a former teacher, I loved working with children and getting to know their whole person, beyond just their performance in the classroom.
 I worked mostly with students who were performing "below grade level".
 I used to cringe at the number of "labels" that were put upon children at early ages.
 Children put enough pressure on themselves, and often parents put pressure on them as well.
 I worked alongside students coming from broken homes, exhausted at school, eating candy for breakfast, many dealing with emotional issues, and an alarming rate of behavioral issues.
 Challenging situations of grief and loss as young as 5 and 6 years old.
 I realized early in my teaching career that emotional health is too often overlooked and forgotten when trying to achieve standards.